rottama/TwinLWD90/README.md

 **Solution**

 Adjust the compressor heater target temperature calculcation of the Luxtronik controller to a lower value.
-Unfotunately, after applying this fix, the number of "ticks" or "tries" before the compressor starts up have not completely vanished.
-But they are much less (about ~50% reduction).
+The fix is working.
+The number of "ticks" or "tries" before the compressor starts have reduced by 80%.
+Unfotunately, some "false starts" remain.
 This means something is still not right.

 But another interesting behavior has emerged.
 The current compressor statistics are:
 - CP1: 11'428 starts